mbucchia/OpenXR-Toolkit/FAQ.md

 ## Q: ELI5: What is OpenXR?

-OpenXR is a structured set of instructions and rules for developers to create applications (such as Flight Simulator 2020) that use virtual reality or augmented reality (or XR as the industry calls it) that run on modern devices (such as the HP Reverb or Oculus Quest).
+OpenXR is standard for developers to create applications (such as Flight Simulator 2020) that use virtual reality or augmented reality (or XR as the industry calls it) that run on modern devices (such as the HP Reverb or Oculus Quest).

 ## Q: Why the OpenXR Toolkit?